mrmagic2020/The-Hangman-Game/README.md

 2. Open the disk image.

 3. Drag the executable file `hangman` into `usr/local/bin` directory (alias provided).
+You might need to open the `bin` folder and drag the executable into the window.

+4. Once it is in your `bin` folder, you will need to **right-click** the executable and select **open** to bypass Gatekeeper.
+I don't have an Apple developer certificate :(

-4. In your terminal, enter `hangman`.
+5. In your terminal, enter `hangman`.

-5. Enjoy!
+6. Enjoy!

 ### Command Explanation